 During October 2011, the Company established a new \$1.75 billion unsecured revolving credit facility (the "Credit Facility") with a group of banks, which is scheduled to expire in October 2015 and has a one-year extension option.
 This credit facility, which replaced the Company's \$1.5 billion unsecured U.S. credit facility (which was scheduled to expire in October 2012) and the Company's CAD \$250.0 million credit facility (which was scheduled to expire in March 2012), provides funds to finance general corporate purposes, including (i) property acquisitions, (ii) investments in the Company's institutional management programs, (iii) development and redevelopment costs and (iv) any short-term working capital requirements.
-Interest on borrowings under the Credit Facility accrues at LIBOR plus 1.05% and fluctuates in accordance with changes in the Company's senior debt ratings and has a facility fee of 0.20% per annum.
+Interest on borrowings under the Credit Facility fee of 0.20% per annum.
 As part of this Credit Facility, the Company has a competitive bid option whereby the Company could auction up to \$875.0 million of its requested borrowings to the bank group.
-This competitive bid option provides the Company the opportunity to obtain pricing below the currently stated spread.
-In addition, as part of the Credit Facility, the Company has a \$500.0 million sub-limit which provides the opportunity to borrow in alternative currencies such as Canadian Dollars, Pounds Sterling, Japanese Yen or Euros.
+This competitive bid option provides the Company has a \$500.0 million sub-limit which provides the opportunity to borrow in alternative currencies such as Canadian Dollars, Pounds Sterling, Japanese Yen or Euros.
 Pursuant to the terms of the Credit Facility, the Company, among other things, is subject to covenants requiring the maintenance of (i) maximum leverage ratios on both unsecured and secured debt and (ii) minimum interest and fixed coverage ratios.
 As of December 31, 2011, the Credit Facility had a balance of \$238.9 million outstanding and \$26.9 million appropriated for letters of credit.